 If you don’t have snow in your area, water occasionally throughout the winter months, you don’t want the soil to be soggy; however, don’t allow it to dry out completely.

 In the springtime, before you add mulch for the summer months provide nourishment by adding an inch of compost over the surface of the soil surrounding your plants.

-Give your lilies a meal of high potassium fertilizer twice a month until six weeks after they have finished flowering.
+Give your lilies a meal of a liquid high potassium fertilizer twice a month until six weeks after they have finished flowering.

 Groom & Tidy: Unlike many plants, deadheading will not encourage lilies to bloom more.

 Each plant will bloom only one time during its growing season.

 Even so, it’s a good idea to prune away the faded flowers for a tidier appearance and to help the plants conserve energy.

 When you do this, cut away the entire stalk.

 Leaves should stay in place until the end of the growing season.